Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Thailand has cancelled the MOU 44 framework for joint offshore exploration with Cambodia, while vowing to pursue maritime boundary issues under UNCLOS.
-Cambodia regrets the move but remains committed to a peaceful, legal resolution as clashes last year underscore volatile border dynamics.
+Thailand has cancelled the MOU 44 framework for joint offshore exploration with Cambodia, but will pursue maritime boundary issues under UNCLOS.
+Cambodia regrets the move and signals commitment to a peaceful, law-based resolution as border clashes last year underscore volatile dynamics.

 What's behind the headline?